Bind Function and Placeholders in C++

-Sometimes we need to manipulate the operation of a function according to the need, i.e changing some arguments to default etc. Predefining a function to have default arguments restricts the versatility of a function and forces us to use the default arguments and that too with similar value each time.
-From C++11 onwards, the introduction of bind function has made this task easier.
+Sometimes we need to manipulate the operation of a function according to the need, i.e changing some arguments to default, etc. Predefining a function to have default arguments restricts the versatility of a function and forces us to use the default arguments and that too with similar values each time.
+From C++11 onwards, the introduction of the bind function has made this task easier.

 How does bind() work?

 Bind function with the help of placeholders helps to manipulate the position and number of values to be used by the function and modifies the function according to the desired output.

 Placeholders are namespaces that direct the position of a value in a function.
 They are represented by _1, _2, _3…